 To show that [the Defendant]'s infringement was willful, [the Plaintiff] must prove by a preponderance of the evidence that [the Defendant] knew of [the Plaintiff]'s patent and intentionally infringed at least one asserted claim of the patent.
-You may consider whether [the Defendant]'s behavior was deliberate or intentional.
-However, you may not find that [the Defendant]'s infringement was willful merely because [the Defendant] knew about the patent, without deliberate or intentional infringement.
+For example, youYou may consider whether [the Defendant]'s behavior was malicious, wanton, deliberate, consciously wrongful, flagrant, or in bad faithintentional.
+However, you may not find that [the Defendant]'s infringement was willful merely because [the Defendant] knew about the patent, without more.deliberate or intentional infringement.
 In determining whether [the Plaintiff] has proven that [the Defendant]'s infringement was willful, you must consider all of the circumstances and assess [the Defendant]'s knowledge at the time the challenged conduct occurred.